Sized Types with Usages for Parallel Complexity of Pi-Calculus Processes: Introduction

+Static analysis of complexity is a classic topic of program analysis, and various approaches to the complexity analysis, including type-based ones~\cite{DBLP:conf/cav/0002AH12,HofmannJost03,HoffmannHofmann10,Hoffman12TPLS,DalLagoGaboardiLinearDependentTypes,AvanziniDalLagoAutomatingSizedTypeInference}, have been studied so far.
+The complexity analysis of concurrent programs has been, however, much less studied.

+In this paper, we are interested in analysing the parallel complexity (also called \emph{span}) of the \(\pi\)-calculus, i.e., the maximal parallelized execution time under the assumption that an unlimited number of processors are available~\cite{BaillotGhyselen21}.
+The parallel complexity should be parametrized by the size of inputs.
+Following the success of previous studies on the complexity analysis of sequential programs~\cite{DBLP:conf/cav/0002AH12,HofmannJost03,HoffmannHofmann10,Hoffman12TPLS,DalLagoGaboardiLinearDependentTypes,AvanziniDalLagoAutomatingSizedTypeInference} and those on the analysis of other properties on concurrent programs (e.g. \cite{DengSangiorgiTerminationTypability, DemangeonHKS07}), deadlock-freedom and livelock-freedom (e.g. \cite{Kobayashi97,Sumii98HLCL,KobayashietAlDeadlockFreeCalculus}; see \cite{Kobayashi2003TypeSystemConcurrent} for a survey), we take a type-based approach.

-In \cite{BaillotGhyselen21,technicalreport} two operational semantics and type systems have been proposed for analysing respectively the work and the span of $\pi$-calculus processes.
-However, as stressed by the authors even though the type system for span seems useful for analysing the complexity of some parallel programs, it fails to type-check some examples of common concurrent programs, like semaphores.
+The first two authors~\cite{BaillotGhyselen21} have actually proposed a type-based analysis of the parallel complexity already.
+However, as stressed by the authors, even though their type system for span is useful for analysing the complexity of some parallel programs, it fails to type-check some examples of common concurrent programs, like semaphores.
 It is based on a combination of sized types and input/output types, in order to account suitably for the behaviour of channels w.r.t. reception and emission.

 In the present paper we design a type system for span which can deal with a much wider range of concurrent computation patterns including the semaphores.
-For that we take inspiration from the notion of \textit{type usage}, which has been introduced and explored in \cite{Sumii98HLCL,KobayashietAlDeadlockFreeCalculus}, initially to guarantee absence of deadlock during execution.
+For that, we take inspiration from the notion of \textit{type usage}, which has been introduced and explored in \cite{Sumii98HLCL,KobayashietAlDeadlockFreeCalculus}, initially to guarantee absence of deadlock during execution.
 Type usages are a generalization of input/output types, and describe how each channel is used for input and output.
-This description is given as a kind of CCS process.
-We formalize the type system with usages and prove its soundness.
-We also show through a number of examples (including semaphores) that our type system is often much more expressive than the type system of Baillot and Ghyselen~\cite{BaillotGhyselen21}.
+Unlike the original notion of usages~\cite{Sumii98HLCL,KobayashietAlDeadlockFreeCalculus}, our usages are annotated with time intervals, which are used for a kind of rely-guarantee reasoning, like ``assuming that a message from the environment arrives during the time interval \([I_1,J_1]\), the process sends back a message during the interval \([I_2,J_2]\)''; such reasoning is crucial for analyzing the parallel complexity precisely and in a compositional manner.
+We formalize the type system with usages and prove that it soundly estimates the parallel complexity.